 10. Light Year-Round Spot Maintenance

-Beginners can perform light pruning year-round to remove suckers, crowded stems, or minor problem branches.
-This keeps bushes tidy, prevents pest buildup, and avoids heavy pruning emergencies.
-Minor adjustments also maintain airflow and reduce shading of flowers.
+Light spot pruning removes suckers, crowded stems, or minor problem branches.
+This keeps bushes tidy and prevents pest buildup.
+Minor cuts maintain airflow and flower exposure.

 • Maintain bush shape